 - Become more successful both personally and professionally.

-My office is located in Palo Alto, CA. My patients come from all walks of life and all ages, from adolescents to CEO's of international organizations.
+My office is located in Menlo Park, CA. My patients come from all walks of life and all ages, from adolescents to CEO's of international organizations.
 I feel that it is important to treat each person with dignity, and respect, rather than simply a diagnosis.
 I always return phone calls, and I make every effort to schedule a consultation within a reasonable time frame.
 I can be contacted at (650) 323-1851 or by email.